SenadhiMandina/SenadhiMandina/README.md

 **Deliver**

-Deploy, evaluate and continuously improve the product.
+Deploy and continuously improve the product.

 </td>